Just because it’s winter, it doesn’t mean you can’t enjoy spending time on your deck.

 Being portable, moveable deck heaters are fuelled either by propane or electricity.

-Electrical portable heaters are limited to proximity to electrical outletsOpens in a new tab..
+Electrical portable heaters are limited to proximity to electrical outlets.
 Extension cords and splitters shouldn’t be used with heaters as it creates a fire hazard.
 With a smaller deck, this shouldn’t be a problem with proximity to the house, but a larger deck will require additional outlets added during construction.

 Speaking of outlets, electrical heaters draw a lot of amps, limiting the number of heaters that can be plugged in at a time.
 Plan usage wisely.